zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-Obtain the name server names (extracted from the NS records) from apex of the child zone.
+Obtain the name server names (extracted from the NS records) from the apex of the child zone.
 For [In-Bailiwick] name server names obtain the IP addresses from the child zone.
 For the [Out-Of-Bailiwick] name server names obtain the IP addresses from resolver lookup.

 ### Inputs